couchbase/couchbase-lite-core/docs/overview/ConnectedClientProtocol.md

 ### 3.6 `query`

 Runs a query on the peer, identified by a name.
-Queries can take zero or more named parameters, each of which is a JSON value.
+Queries take zero or more named parameters, each of which is a JSON value.

+Optionally, a server MAY allow a client to run arbitrary queries.
+(Sync Gateway will not support this for security and performance reasons, but Couchbase Lite applications can choose to.)

 The result of a query is a list of rows, each of which is an array of column values.
 Each row has the same number of columns.
 Each column has a name.

-Request:
+**Request**:

-* `name`: The name of the query
+* `name`: The name of the query (if named)
+* `src`: N1QL or JSON query source (if not named)
 * Body: A JSON object mapping parameter names to values

-Response:
+**Response**:

+* Body: A JSON array:
+  * The array MAY be empty if there were no query results.
-* Body: A JSON array.
-The first element MUST be an array of column names, each of which MUST be a string.
-The remaining elements are the rows of the query result.
-Each row MUST be an array of JSON values (columns.)
-Each row of the body, including the colum names, MUST have the same number of items.
+  * Otherwise its first item MUST be an array of column names, each of which MUST be a string.
+  * The remaining items are the rows of the query result.
+Each row MUST be an array with the same number of elements as the first item.

+**Errors**:

+- HTTP, 400 — Missing `name` or `src`, or both were given, or the body is not a JSON object, or a N1QL syntax error.
+- HTTP, 403 — Arbitrary queries are not allowed
+- HTTP, 404 — Query name is not registered

+### 3.7 `allDocs`

+Requests the IDs of all documents, or those matching a pattern.

+Deleted documents are ignored.

+**Request:**

+- `idPattern`: (optional) A pattern for the returned docIDs to match.
+Uses Unix shell “glob” syntax, with `?` matching a single character, `*` matching any number of characters, and `\` escaping the next character.

+**Response**:

+- Body: A JSON array of docIDs.
+Each item is a string.
+The order of the docIDs is arbitrary.

+**Errors:**

+- HTTP, 400 — If patterns are not supported.